Flamingo-tech/Open-AIR/Open AIR Mini/Installation Manual_DucoBox_Silent_Focus_Connect.md

 Upon successful completion of these steps, your Home Assistant should generate a "New Devices Discovered" notification.
 To proceed, click on the "Check it Out" option, then select the "Configure" button on the new ESPHome device.
 A pop-up window should appear next; hit the "Submit" button.

+If HA asks for an encryption key use:"YCZELYrS1Di6tDmWNDSFRVaXJEYG9RxAldRHNPXXt3o="

 Congratulations, you're all set!
 You can now begin creating custom automations for your device.
 Enjoy exploring the possibilities this brings to your home environment.

 **After adding the Open AIR Mini to a dashboard long press the fan logo and then you can change the RPM**